 Are you currently selling your Triumph motorbike?
 Get in touch We Buy Any Bike!

-Triumph is one of the main manufactures we buy, on an average week we purchase around 4 Triumphs.
-If you want to value your Triumph but aren’t sure where go to, try We Buy Any Bike!
+Triumph is one of the main manufacturers we buy, on an average week we purchase around 4 Triumphs.
+If you want to value your Triumph but aren’t sure where to go to, try We Buy Any Bike!
 We pay the most and collect the quickest.

 Triumph is now the top British motorcycle manufacturer, but it wasn’t always smooth running.
 The company battled on through hard times and kept producing the much-loved machines.
 Triumph Engineering fell on hard times in 1984, but luckily it caught the eye of a man called John Bloor who continued production and push company records to new heights.

 John Bloor bought the name and manufacturing rights of Triumph Engineering in 1983, Bloor was a business-minded man, who could see why the much-loved brand was beginning to fail – the Japanese competition.
 A small group of engineers actually went to Japan with Bloor to try and discover the secrets of fast, organised production.

 Bloor was determined to learn what made the Japanese’s manufacturing superior, he found their computer-controlled machinery to be much more advanced and efficient than their own.
 In 1985 Bloor purchased a machine and his engineers began dissecting it, with the idea of creating their own.
 By 1887 they had produced their first engine and it seemed the brand had an injection of life, the following year Bloor bought a new factory in Leicestershire at a 10-acre site.
 The fact Bloor was such a wealthy man gave Triumph the helping hand it needed, between purchasing the company and the point of breaking even, its thought he put around 70 – 100 million in.